VladimirKalachikhin/GaladrielMap-Demo-image/README.md

 ### netAIS
 Except Docker image:
-Do update _/GaladrielMap/netAIS/params.php_ to place to $onion variable address of your TOR hidden service.
+To enable your own netAIS server, edit _/GaladrielMap/netAIS/params.php_ to place to $onion variable address of your TOR hidden service.
 This address located in _/var/lib/tor/hidden_service_netAIS/hostname_ file, and will be created at first start virtual machine.
 To get address run
 `# cat /var/lib/tor/hidden_service_netAIS/hostname`
 Fit vehicle info in _boatInfo.ini_ file.